-We are excited to announce the local charities who will receive the proceeds from the 2016 Thoroughbred Classic!
-Please check out their links for more information on the good things that they do!
+We are excited to announce the local charities who will receive the proceeds from the 2022 Thoroughbred Classic!
+Please click on their names for more information on the good things that they do!

 Through the power of volunteer advocacy, CASA of Lexington works to ensure that all victims of child abuse and neglect are given a chance to thrive in a safe, permanent home.
 CASA’s trained and supervised volunteers provide an independent voice for children, one child at a time, by speaking for their best interest in the family court system.

 Radio Eye is a radio reading service, providing the reading of newspapers, magazines, and other printed material to people who are blind or print-impaired in Kentucky, and to producing quality programming designed to help those individuals lead enriched, productive, and independent lives.Volunteer readers provide listeners with equal access to dozens of newspapers, magazines, and special programming to offset the impact of sight loss or physical disability that prevents them from reading printed matter.
 Programs are broadcast 24 hours a day, seven days a week, to alleviate isolation and improve the quality of life for print-disabled listeners.

 E7 Kids Cafe is a community center and safe space for children in the East End of Lexington, KY.
 At E7, we strive to inspire curiosity and make reading and learning enjoyable, all while providing a free and reliable safe space where children can eat, play, and grow.
 Our no-barrier, cost-free Afterschool Program is open to any child between the ages of 4 and 17.
 All students who join us can enjoy homework help and one-on-one reading time with any one of our amazing mentors.
 Our Afterschool Program also includes supervised indoor AND outdoor play, with Duncan Park just across the street!
 Each child is given a free snack upon arrival, and served a free hot meal for dinner every evening.